Handicap Parking New Jersey DMV Forms

 - Completing the Application for Vehicle License Plates and/or Placard for Persons with a Disability (Form SP-41)

 - Having a medical certification on the form by a licensed physician to verify your disability.
-The verification must be signed within 60 days prior to submitting the application
+The verification must be signed within 60 days prior to submitting the application for a New Jersey handicap placard.

 - Providing a copy of your vehicle registration if applying for license plates